MichielVanwelsenaere/HomeAutomation.CoDeSys3/docs/FunctionBlocks/FB_INPUT_PUSHBUTTON_DIMMER_MQTT.md

 - LONG: output high for one clock cycle when a long push is detected on input `PB`.
 - Q: output.
 - DBL: double-click output.
-- OUT: dimmer value, byte datatype.
+- DIM: dimmer value, byte datatype.

 METHOD(S)
-- InitMQTT: enables MQTT events on the FB: sets the MQTT publish topic and sets the pointer to the `MQTTPublishQueue`.
-If dimmer values are not required as MQTT output, set `OutputDimmer` to `FALSE`.
-Also provides the option to specify the MQTT QoS for the realtime emitted MQTT events on the dimmer.
+- InitMQTT: enables MQTT events on the FB, an overview of the parameters:
+    - `MQTTPublishPrefix`: datatype *POINTER TO STRING*, pointer to the MQTT publish prefix that should be used for publishing any messages/events for this FB.
+Suffix automatically set to FB name.
+    - `pMqttPublishQueue`: datatype *POINTER TO FB_MqttPublishQueue*, pointer to the MQTT queue to publish messages.
+    - `OutputDimmer`: datatype *BOOL*, specify whether the DIM values (0-255) should be outputted as MQTT events.
+    - `Qos_Dimm`: datatype *SD_MQTT.QoS*, MQTT QoS of the DIM MQTT events.
+    - `Delta_Dimm`: datatype *INT*, resolution of the MQTT DIM events.
+For example: specifying value *5* will configure the FB to only emmit an MQTT event when the DIM output differs *5* or more then it's previous value.

 - ConfigureDimmer: configures the dimmer with your prefered configurations, an overview of the parameters and their default values:
     - `T_Debounce`: debounce time for input PB, defaults to 10ms.
     - `T_Reconfig`:  reconfguration time, defaults to 10S.
     - `T_On_Max`: start limitation, defaults to 0ms.
     - `T_Dimm_Start`: reaction time to dim, defaults to 400ms.
     - `T_Dimm`: time for a dimming ramps, defaults to 3s.
-    - `Min_On`: minimum value of output OUT at startup, defaults to 50.
+    - `Min_On`: minimum value of output DIM at startup, defaults to 50.
-    - `Max_On`: maximum value of output OUT at startup, defaults to 255.
+    - `Max_On`: maximum value of output DIM at startup, defaults to 255.
     - `Soft_Dimm`: if TRUE dimming begins after ON and at 0.
     - `Dbl_Toggle`: if TRUE the output DBL isinverted at each double-click, defaults to FALSE.
-    - `Rst_Out`: if input Rst is TRUE, ouput OUT is set to 0, defaults to FALSE.
+    - `Rst_Out`: if input Rst is TRUE, ouput DIM is set to 0, defaults to FALSE.
     - `T_Long`: configures the time parameter specifing the decoding time for long key press.
 Defaults to 400mS.
 When this timespan is reached while pushing the pushbutton a long push is detected on input `PB`.

 ### __Function Block Behaviour__